Hibiscus Farm guide starts with basics, and then we go to Kfar Warburg and join a tour at the farm. Let’s begin!

 The Presentation

 Hibiscus Farm sells different produce.
-And if take a closer look, then you will see the name Gerda.
-Who was Gerda and how was the Hibiscus farm established?
+And if you look closer, you will see the name, Gerda.
+Who was Gerda, and how was the Hibiscus farm established?

-After the was she arrived to Kfar Warburg and this is how this farm started.
+After the war, she arrived at Kfar Warburg, where this farm started.

 Then we saw a short movie about the growth process and the plant’s usage.

-Towards the end of the presentation (that lasted for another twenty minutes) Yacov showed us some of their products and invited us to the store.
+Toward the end of the presentation (which lasted for another twenty minutes), Yacov showed us some of their products and invited us to the store.

 The Store